laasya260/FUTURE_CS_01/README.md

 This file documents the results of a Vulnerability Assessment Report for a Live Website conducted on http://testphp.vulnweb.com.
-The Vulnerability Assessment focused on identifying potential security weaknesses within the website.
-It's important to note that a relatively few vulnerabilities were discovered as this is my first vulnerability assessement on a live website.

-The tools used were :

-Nmap – basic port & exposure analysis

-OWASP ZAP (Passive Scan) – identify vulnerabilities without attacking

-Browser DevTools – inspect headers, cookies, and client-side issues
+This site is an intentionally vulnerable PHP application maintained by Acunetix, used for security training and tool validation.
+The assessment was performed using Nmap for network reconnaissance, OWASP ZAP for application-layer scanning, and Browser DevTools for header and cookie inspection.

+The assessment identified 12 vulnerabilities across the application, with three rated Critical severity.
+These findings reflect the class of issues commonly encountered in real-world web applications and represent genuine security risk if present in a production environment.

+The most severe findings are SQL Injection, Local File Inclusion, and an end-of-life PHP version (5.6), any one of which could individually result in a full database breach or server compromise.
+The three critical vulnerabilities should be remediated immediately before any other changes are made to the application.

 **Disclaimer**